Zhaokai-Yin/SOTAgent/README.md

 ---

 ## ❗️ How to use SOTAgent(Version 1.0)?

+> [!Warning]
+> The SOTAgent is build on Windows.
+If you want to use it on Linux, you need to modify the `.venv` folder to adapt to the Linux environment.

 ### 1. Install the SOTAgent
 You can **clone** the SOTAgent to your local environment by running the following command:
 ```bash